 Plan Member Surveys

 Every Medicare Advantage plans receives star ratings from one star (lowest) to five stars (highest).
 CMS also issues an overall star rating for each plan.
 It is based on performance across certain measures such as accessing health plan customer service.
-Always have your agent review the star ratings of an Medicare Advantage plan with you, before making your selection.
+No matter if you are in Texas or anywhere else in the country, always have your agent review the star ratings of an Medicare Advantage plan with you, before making your selection.

 The fixed amount you pay your health insurance or plan for Medicare coverage.
 You may pay your premium to Medicare, to a private insurance company, or both, depending on your coverage.
 Most premiums are charged monthly.